-17. An update report about the MASH was also received by the Adult Social Care and Health Committee on the 1 October and Policy Committee will receive a progress report on the Multi-Agency Safeguarding Hub six months after it opens.
+17. An update report about the MASH will also be taken to the next meeting of the Children and Young People's Committee (8 October) and Policy Committee will receive a progress report on the Multi-Agency Safeguarding Hub six months after it opens.